ezntek/ezntek.github.io/content/posts/Librebooting the ThinkPad T480 (20241207T0933).md

 > ```
 > NOTE: The T480 and T480S may be similar, but they do have several critical differences in their wiring, so you MUST flash the correct image.
 Please choose one of the above build targets accordingly.

-I was aware of the pitfalls, like no thunderbolt, no brightness keys, etc. But due to all this prep, I continued anyways.
+I was aware of the pitfalls, like no thunderbolt, no brightness keys, etc. But due me having done all this prep (and me generally loving libreboot as a project), I continued anyways.

 I issued